Yaskawa-Global/motoros2/doc/rt_control.md

 ## Activation

 This control mode is activated using the [start_rt_mode](ros_api.md#start_rt_mode) service.
-The user must specify the `control_mode` to indicate whether the increments will be joint offsets (radians) or cartesian TCP offsets (meters / radians).
+The user must specify the `control_mode` to indicate whether the increments will be joint offsets (radians) or cartesian TCP offsets (meters / quaternion).

 If this service is successful, it will return a `result_code` of `Ready (1)`.
 Otherwise, please examine the `result_code` and `message` files in the response for more information.